splunk/public-o11y-docs/sp-oncall/configuration/github-authentication-guide.rst

 If you already have a Splunk On-Call user name:

 #.
 From the :guilabel:`Sign in` page, select :guilabel:`Sign in with GitHub`.
 You'll  be redirected to GitHub and prompted for your login credentials.
 If you're currently logged in to GitHub in your browser, skip to step 3.
 #.
-Enter your GitHub login credentials and select :ref:`Sign in`.
+Enter your GitHub login credentials and select :guilabel:`Sign in`.
 If you have two-factor authentication enabled through GitHub, verify your account by entering the verification code.
 #.
-Select :guilabel:`Authorize VictorOps`to sign in using GitHub  authentication.
+Select :guilabel:`Authorize VictorOps` to log in using GitHub authentication.

     .. image:: /_images/spoc/github-auth.png
        :width: 100%